objectx/beiran/doc/source/contribute.rst

     general, it is a must for those which are supposed to be used by other objects or lib like objects.

-    please use `mypy` for type checking
+    please run `mypy` for type checking, there is a configuration file named `mypy.ini` in root folder.

 Sign Your Commits